In 2022, Choa Chu Kang Public Library won the SG Mark 2022 Award.

 Libraries in Singapore have evolved over the years - reading spaces like those at Tampines Regional Library and library@Harbourfront are functional but also beautiful.
-Libraries have also expanded in function to include study areas and event spaces.
+They have also expanded in function to include study areas and event spaces.
 The way books are borrowed have become more convenient as well, and you can even sign up for courses.
-Here’s how we designed Choa Chu Kang Community Library to join the evolution.
+Here’s how we designed Choa Chu Kang Public Library to be part of the evolution.

 connecting choa chu kang to its history